Montessori Mom

 Make the pattern simple to begin with.

-When the project is finished they can eat the cereal necklace.
+When the project is finished they can eat or wear the necklace

 Spooning beans Materials: